buildkite/iam-ssh-agent/README.md

 ## Service

 You can choose whether to deploy the service to the same account as your CI workload or a separate account.
-Access to the API Gateway is restricted by AWS Account ID.
-If you wanted to further restrict access you might consider creating a Private API Gateway and using VPC endpoints.
+You can also choose whether to create a Regional or Private endpoint.
+Access to a Regional endpoint can be restricted by AWS Account ID, while a Private endpoint allows fine grained restriction by source VPC or VPC Endpoint.

 Keys are stored in AWS Systems Manager Parameter Store where the private keys can be encrypted with a KMS key.